• Level of education

 Objectives

-The objective of this teaching unit is to understand the methodology used to predict the behavior of nuclear glasses in the perspective of long-term conditioning of high activity and long period and to acquire the knowledge necessary to understand the solid/liquid interface and its evolution under conditions of storage in geological formations.
+The objective of this teaching unit is to understand the methodology used to predict the behavior of nuclear glasses with a view to long-term high-level and long-period conditioning, and to acquire the knowledge necessary to understand the solid/liquid interface and its evolution under geological formation storage conditions.

 Read more